historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 ## Destination

-By the end of the semester:
+By the end of the semester, you will be able:

-1. You will explain the reasonableness of the Christian worldview in terms of human rationality and freedom.
+1. To explain the reasonableness of the Christian worldview in terms of human rationality and freedom.
-2. You will be able to define the central Christian principles of faith, nature, grace, creation, and sin.
+2. To define the central Christian principles of faith, nature, grace, creation, and sin.
-3. You will be able to explain the historical veracity of the Gospel accounts through a thorough analysis of issues of dating, genre, authorship, and external and internal witnesses.
+3. To explain the historical veracity of the Gospel accounts through a thorough analysis of issues of dating, genre, authorship, and external and internal witnesses.
-4. You will be able to articulate the notion of Christian revelation, as well as modern objections.
+4. To articulate the notion of Christian revelation, as well as modern objections.

 I, Dr. Stephan, will consider anything short of this to be a failure—most likely mine, but possibly yours.
 This must be a team effort.

 To that end, we have a "Faith, Reason, & Revelation Class Survey and Contract" in the "Start" page in Blackboard that everyone, myself included, is required to complete and sign by the end of the first week.

 Above all, note that you are expected:

 1. To do all assigned readings and watch or listen to all assigned lectures every week.
 2. To be prepared for engaging full-group and small group discussions at every required meeting.